sp

 Now, then, what is the best way to train for this fast marathon ?

-Almost like London - deal with the continous flat surface.
+Almost like London - deal with the continous flat surface when training for Chicago Marathon.

 Another thing is to throw in a half marathon a few weeks before.